 LBIM sends and supports teams of missionaries that live in community among unreached people groups for the sake of the gospel.
 We are currently focusing our efforts on three groups in Chad—the Bagirmi, the Bilala, and the Fulbe.
 We partner with our sister Chadian Church in this mission.

 Our LBIM missionaries and their Chadian partners use diverse, creative, and holistic ministry platforms that facilitate a bold and relevant disciple-making effort.
 Just a few of these platforms include child and adult education, medical ministry, agricultural development, small business development, and well drilling.

 Japan is in many ways a bridge from the West to the East, the only nation that has been classified as both non-Western and modern.
 Yet there is a deep spiritual void, which is presently being addressed by an average of 100 new religions each year.

-Since the arrival of our first missionary family to Taiwan in 1951, sixteen churches have been planted and a seminary begun in cooperation with three other Lutheran missions and four National Churches.
-We have a growing work and presence among the Hakka people, one of the least evangelized people on the island.
+Since the arrival of our first missionary family to Taiwan in 1951, seventeen churches have been planted and a seminary begun in cooperation with three other Lutheran missions and four national Churches.
+The focus of our mission in Taiwan is reaching those segments of the population least reached by the gospel.

 During the 1950-51 annual Lutheran Brethren Schools Foreign Mission Conference, Joseph Erickson spoke up, exhorting the CLB: “We need to consider the great spiritual need of the mainland Mandarin-speaking Chinese who have fled to Taiwan when their homeland fell to Communist forces.”
 The Church responded by sending Arthur and Ruth Nyhus to begin mission work in Taiwan.
 More missionaries followed.